Talk to your teen about insurance, and what it means for them and your family.

-Ugh…Teenage Drivers.
-Am I right?!
+Ugh…Teenage Drivers, Am I right?!
 We’ve all seen it.
 You’re driving down the road or sitting in traffic, and you look over to see a young person behind the wheel, checking their social media accounts, responding to a text, taking a selfie, having a one-man dance party, trying to find their “jam” on whatever music app they are using at the moment – you get the picture.
 It’s a dangerous habit, and more and more young people who are addicted to their hand held technologies are reaching driving age every day.
 So, what can we do to make sure these young drivers really know the dangers and the potentially life altering effects these bad habits can lead to while driving?
-One place to start is insurance.
-Yes, insurance.
+One place to start is talking about insurance.

 I’m willing to bet if you ask any teen driver this question, “What is car insurance?”, you’ll get an answer similar to, “It helps you when you get into a car wreck”.
 Yup.
 That’s pretty much the extent of knowledge that most teen drivers have on insurance.
-They know it is something they must have and it’s there if they get in a wreck.
+They know it is something they must have and it’s there if they get into a wreck.
 I’m also willing to bet that in the event of an accident, your young driver doesn’t know what to do.
 Do they call the police?
 Do they call the insurance company?
-No. They immediately dial their parents, often crying and “freaking out”, knowing the parents will know what to do next.
+Typically, No. They immediately dial their parents, often crying and “freaking out”, knowing the parents will know what to do next.
 So, why is it that we aren’t teaching our young ones about insurance, what it is there for, what to do in the event of an accident, and the serious consequences of distracted driving?
 Hint: the consequences are way more than just a wrecked car.

 Let’s simply start with talking to your teenager.
 Everyone’s favorite thing to do, right?!
 If you can get past the eyerolls, and the “yeah, I know” parts of the conversation, there is a lot you can instill in your little driver.
-Here is a brief list of things to try and cover:
+Here is a brief list of four things to try and cover:

 - Why their insurance is so expensive: Teen drivers are proven to be inexperienced and reckless drivers, thus more expensive to insure.
 Go over all the ways mentioned above that teens get distracted while driving and come up with ways to discourage those behaviors in the car.
 One tip is to teach your teen to put their phone in the glove box every time they get in the car, so it’s not easily accessible.